isomerpages/moe-chungchenghighyis/_our-cca/Uniformed Groups/Peregrine Scouts Group.md

 ---
 title: Peregrine Scouts Group
-permalink: /our-cca/Uniformed-Groups/peregrine-scouts-group
+permalink: /our-cca/Uniformed-Groups/peregrine-scouts-group/
 description: ""
 third_nav_title: Uniformed Groups
 ---
 # **Peregrine Scouts Group**
-Scouts helps young people to develop their full physical, intellectual, emotional, and social capacities as individuals and as members of society.
-This is achieved through a wide variety of thrilling team-based Scouting activities such as camps, pioneering (building structures), orienteering, outdoor cooking and many more.
+*Scouts helps young people to develop their full physical, intellectual, emotional, and social capacities as individuals and as members of society.
+This is achieved through a wide variety of thrilling team-based Scouting activities such as camps, pioneering (building structures), orienteering, outdoor cooking and many more*.

 ### A Scout